iperez319/fritter/README.md

 **Throws**

-- `403` if the user is not logged in
 - `404` if the parentId is invalid

 <!-- #### `POST /api/version/:freetId` - Creates a new version for a given freet id